-Certain portions of the consolidated financial data of Primus Telecommunications Group, Incorporated and subsidiaries ("Primus") presented above have been derived from consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
+Certain portions of the consolidated financial data of Primus presented above have been derived from consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 In the opinion of management, the financial statements reflect all adjustments (all of which are of a normal and recurring nature), which are necessary to present fairly the financial position, results of operations, cash flows and comprehensive income (loss) for the interim periods.
 The results for Primus are not necessarily indicative of the results that may be expected for future periods.